 Chef Marcela also gave a wonderful cooking demo where she taught us how to make Homemade Tacos de Adobada.
 This dish is traditionally made with a whole pork shoulder that is slowly roasted all day until falling apart tender.

 This shortcut version is made with slices of pork shoulder, bacon, a homemade adobo sauce and fresh pineapple.
 And it only takes about 45 minutes to cook in your oven.
-My fellow bloggers and I assisted Chef Marcela in the food prep, and it really is quite easy to assemble and make.
-You can find the full recipe here for Chef Marcela’s Homemade Tacos de Adobada.
+You can find the full recipe here for Chef Marcela’s homemade adobada tacos.

 A few days later, I decided to make these baked taquitos for my family using some leftover steak, corn and HERDEZ® Guacamole Salsa.
-You can make baked taquitos with either flour or corn tortillas.
-I have done it with both as Middle Child prefers corn tortillas and the rest of us like flour.
+It is a very easy and family friendly meal you can whip up quickly for your family.

 Serve the taquitos on a bed of shredded lettuce with some pico de gallo and fresh cilantro.
 You can also serve these baked taquitos with guacamole or some white queso.
-So next time you have some leftover carne asada, you definitely need to make a batch of baked taquitos!
+So next time you have some, you definitely need to make a batch of baked taquitos!

 - 1 cup diced leftover steak